cpan-authors/IPC-Run/README.md

     This can make it hard to guarantee that your output parser won't be fooled into early termination of results.

-    To help work around this, you can see if the program can alter it's prompt, and use something you feel is never going to occur in actual practice.
+    To help work around this, you can see if the program can alter its prompt, and use something you feel is never going to occur in actual practice.